Certificate attestation for uae visa

 Legalization of Documents to be Used in China

 According to Chinese law and to the Vienna Convention on Consular Relations, documents which are issued in the United Arab Emirates and are to be used in China have to be legalized by the embassy of China in the United Arab Emirates.
-These documents include and are not limited to birth certificates, marriage certificates, powers of attorney, diplomas, wills, memoranda of association, patents, litigation documents, trade licenses etc. Before applying for the legalization process in the embassy of China, these documents need to be certifies by the notary public’s office of the UAE Ministry of Justice, or the Chamber of Commerce in the case of commercial documents, and then legalized or attested by the Ministry of Foreign Affairs of the United Arab Emirates.
+These documents include but are not limited to birth certificates, marriage certificates, powers of attorney, diplomas, wills, memoranda of association, patents, litigation documents, trade licenses etc. Before applying for the legalization process at the embassy of China, these documents need to be certified by the notary public’s office of the UAE Ministry of Justice, or the Chamber of Commerce in the case of commercial documents, and then legalized or attested by the Ministry of Foreign Affairs of the United Arab Emirates.

 For the legalization of documents to be used in China, the following documents are required:

 - a copy (A-4 size) of the passport and the UAE residence visa;

 - original documents and a copy (A-4 size) of each one of them;

 - a letter from the organization or the company, if application is not made by an individual but by an organization or a company.